New Left Current: Elections: alliances and votes

 Soon after its inception, the New Left Current has entered into co-operations and alliances, permanent or tactical/electoral, with other formations of the left.

 In 1990, NAR participated in the general election as New Left Current – People's Opposition (Νέο Αριστερό Ρεύμα – Λαϊκή Αντιπολίτευση) and received 14,365 votes or 0,22% of the total.
 Ex-KKE Central Committee member Kostas Kappos was a prominent figure in the party's electoral campaign.
 In 1993, NAR joined the Left Struggle political coalition, along with the Revolutionary Communist Movement of Greece), the Communist Party of Greece (Marxist–Leninist), and the Workers' Revolutionary Party.
 The Struggle received 8,160 votes in 1993 and 10,443 votes in the 1996 general elections, or 0.11% and 0.21% respectively of the total.
 In December 1990, Kappos left NAR and, though he never officially returned to the Communist Party, he would declare he'd never left the KKE.

 In 1999, NAR, the Revolutionary Communist Movement of Greece, and the Workers Revolutionary Party, along with other, smaller formations of the left, allied themselves as the Radical Left Front.
 Some ten years after, in 2009, the New Left Current participates in the broader coalition of ANTARSYA.

 Various former NAR members became prominent figures in the Syriza party, some of them becoming ministers in the Suriza government as well, such as Nadia Valavani, Nikos Kotzias, Pavlos Polakis, and others.
-Foundational NAR member Kostas Kappos, one of the most heavily tortured prisoners of the 1967-74 dictatorial regime, enjoyed the respect of the Greek left's whole ideological spectrum, as shown by the expressions of mourning upon his 2005 death, such as the KKE obituary.
+Foundational NAR member Kostas Kappos, one of the most heavily tortured prisoners of the Regime of the Colonels, enjoyed the respect of the Greek left's whole ideological spectrum, as shown by the expressions of mourning upon his 2005 death, such as the KKE obituary.